matt257/ondemand-compose/README.md

-# Docker Compose for LDAP and OnDemand Services
+# Docker Compose for OnDemand

 This repository contains a Docker Compose file that sets up two services: LDAP and OnDemand.